-Many companies have complex systems for keeping track of utilized leaves, full-day leaves, half-day leaves and so on.
-We follow a straight-forward and transparent system.
+Most IT companies have complex systems to keep track of utilized leave, full-day leave, half-day leave and so on.
+We follow a fairly straightforward and transparent system.
 This has the following benefits:

 - It is easy for all parties – both payee, administrative staff and management – to control and verify the correctness of payouts

-- It is easy to accommodate flexible working hours, partial leaves and work from home with fragmented hours.
+- It is easy to accommodate flexible working hours, partial leave and work from home with fragmented hours.

-- Simple calculation and fast payout of overtime.
+- Simple calculation and fast payout of overtime hours.

 Average working days per year

 First, we calculate the total number of working days per year and the average per month:

 – 104 weekend days (52 weeks * 2 weekend days)

 = 237 actual working days (19.75 per month)

 19.75 working days per month * 8 hours = 158 hours per month.